 A black light, a long stick, and flat tread shoes are the best tools for investigate in the night time to identify concentrated areas of scorpions.
 You can apply DE in these area, as well as around the perimeter of your home.

-est control service to help deal with the issue.
+You may also want to contact a pest control service to help deal with the issue.
 Although I spend many late nights in the garden 'manually' managing my scorpion population, I also use a great organic pest control service (Ladybug) for major treatments.

-pest control services primarily manage the scorpion food source, thus, causing them to migrate elsewhere or 'lay low' and not breed as much.
+I don't yet know of any effective method for repelling scorpions.
+Most pest control services primarily manage the scorpion food source, thus, causing them to migrate elsewhere or 'lay low' and not breed as much.
 So, for fun, I'll keep to my therapeutic ritual of black light hunting with my long stick and squash'em boots.
 Mwaaa-Haa-Haa.